 Annual 25% bonus can boost your returns over the long term.

 No income tax or Capital Gains Tax (CGT) to pay

 Liable for inheritance tax (unlike SIPPs)

 Low Cost Passive Investing

-If you don't have time or you are simply not interested in researching individual stocks (or you don't want to pay a financial advisor to do so for you) look into passive investment.
+If you don't have time or you are simply not interested in researching individual stocks (see the danger with single stocks) look into passive investment.

 A passive investor is one that invests and forgets.